-If you’re in Dallas, one place you can’t miss out on is the Dallas Farmer’s Market, just east of Downtown Dallas at 920 S. Harwood Street.
+If you’re in Dallas, one place you can’t miss out on is the Dallas Farmers Market, just east of Downtown Dallas at 920 S. Harwood Street.

 It’s one place I tell every visitor they simply must visit when they’re in Dallas.

 As you explore The Shed and The Market, you’ll find a mix of local produce, handmade jewelry, clever t-shirts, delicious local restaurants, and so much more.
 It’s definitely a great place for shoppers!

-What to expect at the Dallas Farmer’s Market
+What to Expect at the Dallas Farmers Market

 The Dallas Farmers Market is comprised of The Market and The Shed.
 Keep reading for details on each section.